ultraleap/UnityPlugin/docs/content/100-Core.md

 # Setting up your development environment

 Our [developer SDK][devsdk] includes the installer that can get an Ultraleap tracking service running on your platform.
-You'll need a Ultraleap tracking service to handle the communication between your tracking hardware, your development machine, and your application.
+You'll need an Ultraleap tracking service to handle the communication between your tracking hardware, your development machine, and your application.

 [devsdk]: https://developer.leapmotion.com/get-started/ "Get Started with Hand Tracking"